+The proof part of the paper consists of two Sections.
+In Section 5, we show that partials of all z_n can't be expressed as finite decimals in any base d where d is the denominator of one of the partial's terms.
+The limiting case, then, is the rub [13].
+Section 6 gives a proof that z_2 is irrational based on Cantor's classic proof that the real numbers are not countable [7].
 Cantor's diagonal method consists of modifying a list of decimal numbers, supposed to be all reals in a fixed base with values between 0 and 1.
 Each digit down the diagonal of the list is modified, yielding a number that is not in the list, contradicting all reals have been enumerated.
 We first give a variation of this proof to show how it can be used to construct an irrational number.
 We then give a bolder modification of Cantor's technique.
-We list all rational numbers between 0 and 1 using all bases k^2 , referencing the visualization sections' circles and the corollary of Section 5.
-We construct a number not associated with any rational number using partial sums of z_2 , one after the other.
+We list all rational numbers between 0 and 1 using sets with all bases k^2 , single decimals.
+Using the partials of z_2 , and the result of Section 5, we construct a number not associated with any rational number in any of the sets.
 The resultant infinite series, limit of the partials, we claim must be irrational.